-The National Center for Health Statistics estimates 7,450 pedestrians died in traffic or non-traffic incidents in 2017.
-Non-traffic incidents occur on non-traffic ways such as driveways, parking lots or other private property.
-The latest data from the National Highway Traffic Safety Administration estimates that in 2017 5,977 pedestrians died in traffic crashes occurring on public roads.
+The National Center for Health Statistics (NCHS) estimates 7,450 pedestrians died in traffic or non-traffic incidents in 2017.
+Non-traffic incidents occur on non-traffic ways such as driveways, parking lots, or other private property.
+The latest data from the National Highway Traffic Safety Administration (NHTSA) estimates that in 2018 6,075 pedestrians died in traffic crashes occurring on public roads.

-NHTSA reports that in 2017 most pedestrian traffic deaths occurred in urban settings (78%), on the open road (72%) vs. intersections (18%), and at night (74%).
-The largest number of pedestrian deaths occur on Saturdays (991) and the majority of these deaths happen at night (791).
+According to NHTSA reports, in 2018 most pedestrian traffic deaths occurred in urban settings (79%), on the open road (74%) vs. intersections (25%), and at night (76%).
+The largest number of pedestrian deaths occur on Saturdays (1,031), and the majority of these deaths happen at night (837).

-Except for a decline on Sundays, the number of pedestrian deaths during daylight hours is relatively consistent throughout the week.
+Except for a decline on Saturday and Sundays, the number of pedestrian deaths during daylight hours is relatively consistent throughout the week.
 However, pedestrian fatalities at night vary substantially.
-Night time pedestrian deaths are at their lowest point on Wednesday and increase throughout the remainder of the week, peaking on Saturday.
+Night time pedestrian deaths are at their lowest point on Tuesday and increase throughout the remainder of the week, peaking on Saturday.

 - Data Table